WHO WE LIKE TO HELP

 US NON-RESIDENT TAX RETURNS

 INTERNATIONAL TAX SERVICES

 PERSONAL TAX RETURNS

-We got answers.
-Schedule a FREE CONSULTATION with one of our accountants, IRS enrolled agents, or Certifying Acceptance Agents today.Get Started
+We have answers.
+Schedule a consultation with one of our accountants, IRS enrolled agents, or Certifying Acceptance Agents today.Get Started

 What is FIRPTA?

 FIRPTA stands for the Foreign Investment in Real Property Tax Act of 1980.
 Contrary to popular belief, this act is not a tax at all, it’s a withholding.
 Just as the title implies, this withholding was designed to ensure that foreign owners of US property pay their share of taxes on the profits (or gain) when they sell.